dgoldstein0/dotfiles/README.md

 ## Windows-specific issues

-I usually use msysgit which comes with a bash shell, and a bunch of basic utilities.
+I usually use git-for-windows which comes with a bash shell, and a bunch of basic utilities.
 It however does not include `make` by default.
 See http://stackoverflow.com/questions/3219926/using-make-with-msysgit for a fix.

 - ssh_agent.sh: needed on Windows because by default, there's no ssh-agent running.
 Add `source ~/settings_files/ssh_agent.sh` to your .bash_profile

 Other errata:
 - the vimrc is expected at ~/_vimrc instead of ~/.vimrc
-- the vim files directory is ~/vimfiles instead of ~/.vim

 ## Vim plugins